cms-tau-pog/TauTriggerSFs/README.md

    * `TauTrigger2017EfficiencyProducer.h`: https://github.com/KIT-CMS/KITHiggsToTauTau/blob/reduced_trigger_objects/interface/Producers/TauTrigger2017EfficiencyProducer.h
    * `TauTrigger2017EfficiencyProducer.cc`: https://github.com/KIT-CMS/KITHiggsToTauTau/blob/reduced_trigger_objects/src/Producers/TauTrigger2017EfficiencyProducer.cc

+# For Recreating Efficiency ROOT File for Other Years
 There are some simple python scripts available to create the ROOT file used by `python/getTauTriggerSFs.py`.
 These are current set up to take the Tau POG style ntuples and the fit files created by Hale.
 Important files:
    * `makeEtaPhiJson.py`: create eta-phi efficiency maps.
 If detector conditions were perfect, these could be used to account for differences in eta efficiencies between barrel and endcap.
 As it is, in 2017 the eta-phi mapping targets the 2017 pixel problem region.
 This should be edited for delivery of 2018 eta-phi efficiencies.
    * `makeEtaPhiFiles.py`: converts the output JSON file from `makeEtaPhiJson.py` into a ROOT file with TH2s representing the eta-phi efficiencies.